sepal-contrib/sdg_15.3.1/doc/en.rst

 .. note::

      If you would like to use the default land cover transition matrix, the custom dataset needs to be classified in the UNCCD land cover categories.
-Please refer to :ref:`sdg_reclassify` to know how to reclassify the local dataset into different classification systems.
+Please refer to :ref:`sdg-reclassify` to know how to reclassify the local dataset into different classification systems.

 To compute the land cover sub-indicator with the UNCCD land cover categories, the user can modify the default transition matrix.
 Based on the user's local knowledge of the conditions in the study area and the land degradation process occurring there, use the table below to identify which transitions correspond to degradation (D), improvement (I), or no change in terms of land condition (S).